Quick Facts

 Use AliExpress Plaza for fast delivery on urgent items, and the Choice program for deeper discounts when you can wait 10-15 days.
 Keep orders under €150 to avoid customs complications.

 Shopping on AliExpress from Spain used to be a gamble.
 You would order a phone case, wait two months, and pray the aduanas (customs) officers didn’t hold your package hostage.
 That era is largely over.
-In late 2025, AliExpress acts less like a distant Chinese bazaar and more like a local logistics powerhouse, sitting comfortably as the 5th most visited e-commerce site in Spain.
+By late 2025, AliExpress had evolved into a major logistics player in Spain, ranking as the second most visited e-commerce marketplace in the country.

 However, the rules have changed.
 New VAT regulations, the integration with Correos, and the rise of “AliExpress Plaza” have shifted the landscape.
 If you are buying without knowing the current tax thresholds or how the “Choice” algorithm works, you are likely overpaying or waiting too long.
 This guide cuts through the noise to tell you exactly how to shop smart, avoid hidden fees, and handle returns like a pro.